RTEMS/rtems-docs/develenv/develenv.rst

     which are CPU model or board dependent.
 Thus this directory is the root for the BSPs and the Ada Test Suites as well as CPU model and BSP dependent libraries.
-The contents of this directory are discussed in the:ref:`Directory Structure c/src/ Directory <Directory-Structure-c_002fsrc_002f-Directory>` section.
+The contents of this directory are discussed in the `c/src/ Directory`_ section.

 ..
 COMMENT: c/src/ Directory

-.. _Directory-Structure-c_002fsrc_002f-Directory:

 c/src/ Directory
 ----------------